 It seeks to holistically align with the Open Network’s suggestions in relation to the role of the DNOs and addresses the defect but could create potential issues with the need to change thresholds in Scotland.

-It addresses the defect better than the current thresholds, which perpetuates regional differences between Scotland and England and Wales but, makes the evolution of the co-ordination between NGESO and DNOs more urgent.
+It addresses the defect better than the current thresholds, which perpetuates regional differences between Scotland and England and Wales but, makes the evolution of the co-ordination between ESO and DNOs more urgent.

 Whilst addressing the defect, the ESO representative noted this solution does not recognise the ESO’s role of operating the Balancing Mechanism or indeed the ESO’s role in managing System Frequency which are fundamental pre-requisites to managing a safe, secure and economic System through the need to instruct plant in the Balancing Mechanism and selecting Generation for appropriate Ancillary Services.